jamesdidathing/football_analysis/README.md

 <p align="center">
   <img src="/images/assists2015:16.png" width="500">
 </p>

+### Areas to improve
+For the above, these are the areas that could improve the analysis:
+- Dangerous Passes lead to showing teams with a more possession based approach as "better", where Leicester's counter attacking style is what won them so many games.
+- Quality of chances/shots needs to be considered with the final infographic, as although Ozil made many more passes-to-shots than Mahrez, it might be a combination of quality of passes and finishing that led to so many missed chances for Arsenal.
+- More defensive approached analysis would probably lend Leicester looking 'better' in these graphs, as they had a formidable pairing of Huth and Morgan.

+## Other analysis

 *    Analysis of the passing network for the England v Sweden WWC match, showcasing the passing pairs and network for Englands approach to the game.